 Properties will not be purchased until funding becomes available and key environmental milestones have been reached.
 These milestones include the Final Environmental Impact Statement (EIS) and Record of Decision (ROD).
-The Final EIS includes additional analysis of the environmental and community effects of the project and a finance plan.
+The Final EIS will include additional analysis of the environmental and community effects of the project and a finance plan.

 Completing the Final EIS allows the project to request a ROD from the federal government.
 This document allows property acquisition and construction to begin.
-The ROD is expected late in 2011.
+The ROD is expected in 2011.
+The earliest property acquisition could begin is also in 2011.